PacktPublishing/A-Beginner-s-Guide-to-Web-Development/README.md

 <LI> Learn the process of WordPress theme creation</LI>
 <LI> Master the design and Programming skills required for creating themes </LI>
 <LI> Start making money by selling WordPress themes </LI>
-<LI> Learn the basic PHP, HTML and CSS required for theme creation <LI>
+<LI> Learn the basic PHP, HTML and CSS required for theme creation </LI>
 </UL></DIV>

 ## Instructions and Navigation